Seattle › December

 Cons

-• Christmas and New Year’s can be expensive
+- Christmas week and New Year’s Eve can be expensive.

 Seattle in December FAQ

-Is December a good time to visit Seattle?
+Is December a good month to visit Seattle?

 Does it snow in Seattle in December?

-It can snow, but city snow is not common.
-Rain is much more likely.
-When snow does fall, roads and transit can be disrupted quickly because of Seattle’s hills and limited snow infrastructure.
-Mountain snow is common and significant.
+It can, but city snow is not reliable.
+When snow does fall, even small amounts can disrupt transportation because of Seattle’s hills and limited snow infrastructure.
+Mountain snow is much more common.

 Can I visit Mount Rainier in December?